Rick McCrank

-Rick McCrank (born January 23, 1976) is a Canadian professional skateboarder, television host, skate shop owner, and skate company co-owner.
+Richard McCrank (born January 23, 1976) is a Canadian professional skateboarder and skate shop owner.

 Early life

-McCrank was born in Peterborough, Ontario, Canada, but grew up in Ottawa, Ontario, Canada.
+McCrank was born in Peterborough, Ontario, and grew up in Ottawa, Ontario.

 Professional skateboarding

 McCrank's first deck sponsor was Cherry Bombs, a small Canadian brand.
 McCrank was discovered by professional skateboarder Colin McKay and invited to join Plan B Skateboards.
 After Plan B, McCrank briefly joined Birdhouse, appearing in the 1998 video The End.
 After Birdhouse, McCrank joined the Girl Distribution Company and is currently a team member of the Girl brand.

 McCrank designed several signature skate shoe models for the éS brand, including the éS "Anti-Social" model.
 Following the announcement of the brand's hiatus, McCrank has been filmed wearing the Lakai brand.
 In 2019, McCrank announced he was leaving Lakai.
 In 2020, Rick was announced as a rider for the Vans skate team.
 McCrank is part owner of Momentum Wheels with ex-Bones Brigade pro Kevin Harris.